punk4156/punk4156.github.io/_posts/2021-03-20-Along-the-Rails-Under-Lip.markdown

 ---

-{% capture artist_blurb %}
-This is a collaboration with the grammy award winning recording artist RAC.
-We decided to make 6 infinite loop variations this is the "UNDER LIP" version!
+{% capture artist_blurb %}This is a collaboration with the grammy award winning recording artist RAC.
+We decided to make 6 infinite loop variations this is the "UNDER LIP" version!{% endcapture %}
-{% endcapture %}

-{% capture 4156_blurb %}
+{% capture 4156_blurb %}{% endcapture %}
-{% endcapture %}

 {% include blurbs.html %}